smcch/Subarachnoid_Hemorrhage_segmentation_and_mortality_prediction/README.md

-# Subarachnoid Hemorrhage Mortality Prediction
+# Subarachnoid Hemorrhage Automatic Segmentation and Mortality Prediction

-This repository contains the Python implementation of the paper: "ENHANCED MORTALITY PREDICTION IN PATIENTS WITH SUBARACHNOID HAEMORRHAGE USING A DEEP LEARNING MODEL BASED ON THE INITIAL CT SCAN."
+This repository contains the Python implementation of the papers:

+- "ENHANCED MORTALITY PREDICTION IN PATIENTS WITH SUBARACHNOID HAEMORRHAGE USING A DEEP LEARNING MODEL BASED ON THE INITIAL CT SCAN."
 Sergio García-García, Santiago Cepeda Chafla, Dominik Müller, Alejandra Mosteiro Cadaval, Ramón Torné-Torné, Silvia Agudo, Natalia de la Torre, Ignacio Arrese, Rosario Sarabia.
 Under Review.

-This repository provides a pipeline for predicting mortality in patients with subarachnoid hemorrhage (SAH) using the AUCMEDI framework.
-The pipeline includes preprocessing of DICOM files, running the AUCMEDI prediction model, and generating a report with prediction results.
+- "An End-To-End Pipeline for Fully Automatic Subarachnoid Hemorrhage Segmentation in CT scans using Swin Transformers".
+Sergio García-García, Santiago Cepeda Chafla, Ignacio Arrese and Rosario Sarabia.
+Under Review.

+The repository introduces a streamlined pipeline for:
+    Automatic Bleeding Segmentation: This segment utilizes the MONAI framework to perform segmentation on non-contrast CT scans from patients diagnosed with subarachnoid hemorrhage.
+    Mortality Risk Prediction: Predicts the mortality risk within a span of 3 months post-admission using the AUCMEDI framework.

+The comprehensive pipeline encompasses DICOM file preprocessing, automatic segmentation using a Vision Transformer (ViT)-based model, mortality prediction through the AUCMEDI model, and the generation of a detailed report.
+This report includes prediction outcomes, segmentation files, and a volumetric analysis of the bleeding.

 ## Installation